 Chianti Classico EXPO in Greve in Chianti

-In 2016, the Chianti Classico EXPO 2016 celebrates the 300 year Anniversary of Chianti with the presence of over 80 companies producing Chianti wine.
-The stands will be spread out in Greve's central Piazza Matteotti, and nearby streets will have pavilions for tastings.
+The stands of the best companies producing Chianti wine will be spread out in Greve's central Piazza Matteotti, and nearby streets will have pavilions for tastings.

 During the four days, you will be able to taste many Chianti wines and other local products such as extra virgin olive oil, cheese, salami and prosciutto and Vin Santo (a sweet dessert wine).
 The event's program also includes music and dance entertainment and, on Sunday afternoon, an exhibition by the historical group of flag-wavers from Fivizzano.